-Because they have so many products and users, Google’s account login and access processes are often fairly complicated, and this is never more clear than with Google AdWords.
-If you’re a small business using AdWords, you might have struggled with some of the following issues:
+Because they have so many products and users, Google’s account login and access processes are often fairly complicated, and this is never more clear than with Google Ads.
+If you’re a small business using Google Ads, you might have struggled with some of the following issues:

 In this post we’ll walk through how to deal with each of the above scenarios.